Costco Croissants - Taste Hacks, Storage Tips, and Recipe Ideas

 When many people think of a croissant, they think about breakfast.
 These Costco croissants are absolutely delicious for breakfast, but can also be combined with other ingredients to create an elevated breakfast meal.

 I made an all Costco breakfast sandwich using the croissants, Costco Organic Pasture Raised Eggs, Tillamook cheddar cheese slices, and AmyLu Chicken Sausage.
-Took about 5 minutes to make this savory and filling breakfast dish.
-Definitely give it a try with bacon too.
+Took about 5 minutes to make this savory and filling breakfast dish and pairs perfectly with some morning coffee.

 The beautiful thing about croissants, aside from their flakey layers, is that they can be used at any meal.
 Costco croissants make excellent deli meat sandwiches.
 Costco even sells a roasted sliced chicken croissant chicken sandwich combo with a side of Cesar salad.

 It’s a bargain price for an amazing tasting salad and sandwich combo.
-I like to add chicken breast to create a fun and easy croissant sandwich.
+I like to add some spiral sliced ham to create a fun and easy croissant sandwich.
 Another option would be to recreate Costco’s ham and cheese pastry using their croissant.

 Using the Croissant for Desserts